robertfasano/emergent/docs/source/examples.rst

 Simple network
 ---------------
-A full example for a simple network can be found in emergent/examples/basic.py.
+A full example for a simple network can be found in emergent/networks/example.py.
-In this example, a single Control node oversees two Device nodes, one with inputs 'X' and 'Y' and another with input 'Z'.
+In this example, a single Control node oversees two Device nodes, one with inputs 'X' and 'Y' and another with inputs 'X' and 'Y'.
 Take a moment to look through the code required to initialize the network: in ``network.py``, we have simply imported and instantiated the objects defined in the ``devices`` and ``controls`` folder.
 EMERGENT hooks up the network under the hood - all you have to do is define the